 If you are attempting to discontinue kratom, opioids, or any other substance, then you should consider our medical detox service.
 This ensures that your symptoms are monitored and that you come off the substance with the least amount of discomfort.

 Remember that medical detox is only part of the program.
 This ensures that the substance is no longer in your body, but it doesn’t necessarily stop cravings, triggers, or the mental aspects of use.
 It is highly recommended that you seek therapy in order to manage substance use.
+Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.

 Intensive outpatient, or IOP, therapy is very commonly used when it comes to opioid use disorder.
 This type of therapy ensures that you meet with like-minded peers who are seeking recovery as well.
 This group therapy gives you enough time to explore your triggers and cravings while finding suitable coping skills to aid in your recovery.